 Is this the year to focus on saving more?
-If you’ve been disappointed when you’ve checked out your savings account balance, let’s change that this year!
+If you’ve been disappointed when you’ve checked out your savings account balance, let’s change that this year by figuring out how to save money each month.

 How much should I be saving?